4th of July Smoke Bomb Photoshoot: 15 Ideas That'll Blow Up Your Feed

 A 4th of July photoshoot with smoke bombs is the fastest way to create images that stop the scroll.
 While everyone else is posting the same sparkler shots, you'll have striking red, white, and blue smoke clouds framing your subject against a summer sky.

-We've seen thousands of these shoots come through our customer gallery.
-Here are the 15 ideas that produce the most jaw-dropping results -- plus the exact camera settings, smoke bomb selections, and setup tips to pull each one off.
+We've seen a lot of these shoots come through our customer gallery.
+Here are the 15 ideas that produce the most jaw-dropping results — plus the exact camera settings, smoke bomb picks, and setup tips to pull each one off.

 What You'll Need